tonysyu/matplotlib-style-gallery/README.rst

 This app provides two ways to add your own stylesheets:

 1. Find a stylesheet online and copy the URL into the app's input area.
-2. Create a stylesheet on the fly using Matplotlib's `matplotlibrc syntax <http://matplotlib.org/users/customizing.html>`__.
+2. Create a stylesheet on the fly by adding valid `matplotlibrc syntax <http://matplotlib.org/users/customizing.html>`__. into the input area of the application.

 Adding your own plot-scripts